Pumpkin french toasts is a fall twist on a crowd-pleasing breakfast. Make this the night before, refrigerate, and bake when you're ready!

 gold bread that I had had the foresight to cut into cubes and freeze.

-I refrigerated it overnight and this morning after a run, we had this beautiful thing on our kitchen table.
+I refrigerated it overnight and this morning after a run, we had this beautiful pumpkin french toast on our kitchen table.

 This almost erased the memory of the kitchen clean-out.
 Almost.